jtlutabingwa/AWS-Cloud-Projects/README.md

 ## Up Next

-- **S3 Static Website + CloudFront** — Host a site on S3 with a CDN and custom domain
 - **Infrastructure as Code** — Recreate one of the above projects using CloudFormation or Terraform
 - **CI/CD Pipeline** — Automate deployments with CodePipeline and CodeDeploy